 3. Bring your own food and drink

-A cooler may seem like a large expense up-front, but for the quality of food, convenience and savings you’ll make on avoiding gas station and expensive tourist food on your trips, it will more than pay for itself very quickly!
-Read our guide for more about how to choose the right cooler for your needs and budget, or see REI’s range of coolers for some good options.
+A cooler may seem like a large expense up-front, but for the quality of food, convenience, and savings you’ll make on avoiding gas stations and expensive tourist food on your trips, it will more than pay for itself very quickly!

 Adventure Road Trip Essentials – Full Packing Checklist